PostHog/posthog.com/contents/blog/product-market-fit-game.md

 ![pmf-guide](../images/blog/pmf-game-guide/pmf-level-4.png)

 Hooray, so people are showing up.
 Now you need to see if they're coming back or not.
 Figure out what your expected frequency is for usage, and check if that's roughly how often users are using your product.
 Users will return if you can repeatedly solve a problem for them.
+If you haven't already, [setup analytics to track retention](/blog/early-stage-analytics).

 Avoid relying on things like reminder emails or push notifications purely designed to get users to log back into your product.
 If it takes this sort of effort to retain users, your product probably isn't valuable to them.
 Focus _exclusively_ on building features that make your product more powerful or easier to use.